Layr-Labs/eigen-agentkit/packages/adapter-eigenda/README.md

 - `get(jobId: string): Promise<unknown | null>`
   - Retrieves previously posted data
   - Returns the data if found, null otherwise

+- `getIdentifier(): Uint8Array | undefined`
+  - Get the current identifier being used by the adapter

+- `getIdentifierHex(): string | undefined`
+  - Get the hex string representation of the current identifier

 ## Error Handling